raas-dev/configent/README.md

 so [Lima](https://github.com/lima-vm/lima) is used creating Linux VMs on QEMU.

-The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'rancher' for containerd.
+The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'centos' for containerd.

+In addition, VM 'centos' includes [k3s](https://k3s.io/) for local Kubernetes.

-⚠️: Both 'ubuntu' and 'rancher' VMs mount your host's `$HOME` directory as writable in the VM.
+⚠️: VMs 'ubuntu', 'fedora' and 'centos' mount your host's `$HOME` directory as writable in the VM.
 This enables containers to use bind mounts (directories on file system).
 If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

-In addition, VM 'rancher' includes [k3s](https://k3s.io/) for local Kubernetes.

 ## 🔨 Development